Pro-Life Laws Protect Mom and Baby: Pregnant Women’s Lives are Protected in All States

 The Law and the Exceptions

-North Carolina’s law provides that is “unlawful after the twelfth week of a woman’s pregnancy to advise, procure, or cause a miscarriage or abortion.”
+North Carolina’s law provides that “it shall be unlawful after the twelfth week of a woman’s pregnancy to procure or cause a miscarriage or abortion in the State of North Carolina.”

 Medical emergency is defined as “a condition which, in reasonable medical judgment, so complicates the medical condition of the pregnant woman as to necessitate the immediate abortion of her pregnancy to avert her death or for which a delay will create serious risk of substantial and irreversible physical impairment of a major bodily function, not including any psychological or emotional conditions.
 For purposes of this definition, no condition shall be deemed a medical emergency if based on a claim or diagnosis that the woman will engage in conduct which would result in her death or in substantial and irreversible physical impairment of a major bodily function.”